Contents

 Completed

 Done!
-We’ve seen how to automate Release notes
+We’ve seen how to automate Release notes using Release Drafter of GitHub Actions.

-.
-Therefore, it is important to check whether the appropriate label
+Release Drafter operates based on the label of Pull request.
+Therefore, it is important to check whether the appropriate label is set in Pull request.

-On the next blog post, we will see how to check the label
+On the next blog post, we will see how to check the label of Pull request using the PR Labels Checker action.

 Was my blog helpful?
 Please leave a comment at the bottom. it will be a great help to me!